CarlOrff/archive/readme.md

 ## Usage

 Collect URLs you want to archive in file `urls.txt` separated by one or more spaces (eg. `\n`, `\s`, `\r`) and call `perl archive.pl` without arguments.
 The script does to things: it fetches the URLs and extracts some metadata (works with HTML and PDF).
-It submittes them to Internet Archive by opening them in a browser.
+It submits them to Internet Archive by opening them in a browser.
 This is necessary because Internet Archive blocks robots globally.
 Then it generates a HTML file with a link list that you may post to your blog.

 ## Project Page